 Brand new reeds that are a little stiff and need to be broken in.
 They can be played on for 5-15 intervals at a time and should be left to dry outside of the case.

 What is a handmade reed and why is it different from the reeds at the local store?

-A handmade reed means a reed maker, usually a professional double reed player, has made the reed from scratch to ensure a proper balance of elements.
-When a reed maker makes a handmade reed they have complete control over the quality of the reed, and they can scrape it down over a couple of drying sessions to ensure the finished product is stable.
-These reeds are also “play tested”, meaning the reed maker will play on the reed and make final adjustments based on how it plays.
+A handmade reed means a professional double reed player has made the reed from tube cane to ensure a proper balance of elements.
+When a reed maker makes a handmade reed they have complete control over the quality of the reed.
+This means they can control the hardness of the cane, the size of the opening, making sure the sides seal, and that the reed plays with correct pitch, tone, and air.
+These reeds are also play-tested with final adjustments made to ensure the reed will be stable upon it’s arrival.